el-ideal-ideas/MocaFileLog/README.md

     "level": 0
   },
   "the name of log": {
+    "status": true of false, If this value is false, this config will be ignored.
     "host": "the host address of this server.", "port": the port of this server,
     "use_ipv6": true or false,